-I told Mr. DD I want YOU to build a puzzle coffee table.
-I want to be able to hide the puzzle so when we were not working on the puzzle I could have my pretty decor on my table.
-I wanted a coffee table so we did not have to use our dining room table as our puzzle building area.
+I told Mr. DD I want YOU to build a hideaway puzzle table with easy storage because I want to be able to hide the puzzle.
+We need a puzzle table with a top surface cover so I can have my pretty decor on display, not a puzzle.
+I want a coffee table size to fit into the living room so we do not have to use our dining table as our puzzle-building area.

-Back in January, I posted my table on my site as well as my Designed Decor Facebook page.
+Back in January 2018, I posted my table on my site as well as my Designed Decor Facebook page.
 At that time my Facebook engagement was very low and I only received a few comments.
 I still was over the top happy with our puzzle coffee table.

 Fast forward: I joined a business building group called the Inner Circle with Jennifer Allwood.
 She told us that we needed to grow our social media engagement in order to grow our business.
 She challenged all the members to a social media challenge for the month of March.
 We were to post to Facebook 4 times a day (UGH) and do 2 FB lives a week.
 I was right in the middle of selling my home as well as moving so I knew I would not be able to do the 2 lives but I did take on the challenge of the 4 posts.
 As hard as it was, I did it and I started to see a major improvement in my engagement with my FB fans.
 I continued to keep up the posts for April and that is when I reposted my puzzle coffee table.

-Sometimes I would just sit and stare at my Facebook page in amazement of what was happening, other times I felt so overwhelmed because I was only 1 person and I felt like I needed to respond to all you, and other times I shed tears from the stories that you told me of the reasons why you needed the table, for cancer patients, for your autistic child, for your elderly parent or grandparent.
-I laughed at the animal stories and loved every picture that you sent of your cats laying on your puzzles.
+Sometimes I would just sit and stare at my Facebook page in amazement at what was happening.
+Other times I felt so overwhelmed.
+I was only 1 person and I felt like I needed to respond to all of you.
+Many tears were shed from the stories that you told me, the reasons why you needed the table.
+Some tables were for cancer patients, your autistic child, or your older parent or grandparent.
+I laughed at the animal stories and loved every picture that you sent of your cats lying on your puzzles.
 2 days later, we had everything in order and now we needed someone to do computer sketches of the build plans.

 My blogger friend Cher from Designs by Studio C quickly created the computer plans for us.
 She told me not to mention her, but I am anyways.
 Thanks, Cher for putting a rush on our plans.

-My wish is for all of you to have many happy “puzzle making memories” and I hope that this table helps.
+My wish is for all of you to have many happy “puzzle-making memories” and I hope that this table helps.

 Thank you, Thank you, Thank you!